 Different common business tasks will use different amounts of bandwidth, and most of them use a minimal amount of bandwidth.
 Then, there are the heavy hitters – Voice over Internet Protocol usage, webinars, and backup processes – that will use considerably more.

 You can take steps to minimize the impact that insufficient bandwidth can have on your business’ operations.
 For example, you could throttle some of your less-important tasks, thereby saving more bandwidth for more critical ones, or simply scheduling as many of the processes that require a lot of bandwidth to take place after hours.
 Uploading a backup is a good example of this, as it requires a lot of bandwidth, so performing it after hours means that you won’t be interrupting other tasks.

 Of course, one of the most helpful things to do that helps you optimize your available bandwidth is to find out how much bandwidth you actually have available.

 When it comes to evaluating your bandwidth needs, there are a few different routes that you can take.
 There are speed tests available online that can give you an estimate of your bandwidth by comparing it to your approximate network traffic.
 One resource worth using is Speedtest.net.

 However, if you are considering implementing VoIP or the other processes we mentioned above, there are other considerations you should look into, including:

 - Mean Opinion Score (MOS)

 The MOS was once entirely generated via feedback and opinions from human users.
-Specifically to VoIP, it is now generated based on an algorithmic analysis of three different metrics (those metrics being listening quality, conversational quality, and transmission quality) to give a score between 0-and-5 (or incoherent-to-excellent).
-I know I don’t need to tell you that you want your business to have high-quality calls.
+Specifically to VoIP, it is now generated based on an algorithmic analysis of three different metrics (those metrics being listening quality, conversational quality, and transmission quality) to give a score between 0-and-5.

 - Quality of Service (QoS)